Mt Fuji West Of Tokyo, Japan Travel Guide

 Larger crowds, higher accommodation and flight prices.
 Summer views might be hazy.
 Golden Week is extremely busy.

 April-May (excl.
-Golden Week); September-November
+The Golden week holidays); September-November

 Pleasant weather, fewer crowds.
 Cherry blossoms or stunning autumn leaves.
 Good Fuji visibility.
 Reasonable prices.